praveen22s/In-game-wallet/README.md

 This repository implements a small in-memory Wallet & Rewards backend (no database) that demonstrates atomic per-user updates, idempotent requests, and safe concurrency for top-ups and rewards.

-Quick run & test (copy-paste into PowerShell from the project root `D:\new intern project`):
+Quick run & test (copy-paste into PowerShell from the project root ):

 1) Install dependencies: